SpeedCurve-Metrics/speedcurve-cli/README.md

 ### `speedcurve list-sites`

 List all of the sites in a team.
+Useful for finding the ID of a site to deploy.

 ```
 speedcurve list-sites --json